Pankaj02683/Daily-Progress-Report/README.md

 <h3 align='center'>Installing ERPNext in Frappe-bench</h3>

 - If Frappe-bench installed in system follow second method otherwise you will get error.
-- Installion done with two manner
+- Installation done with two manner
 - By Adduser in linux
-- And create Erpnext app and site in frappe-bench Diretory.
+- And create Erpnext app and site in frappe-bench Directory.
 - For installation steps [Click here](https://github.com/D-codE-Hub/ERPNext-installation-Guide/blob/main/README.md).
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 12-Feb-2024**
-<h3 align='center'>Introduction to Selenium, Budibase, Coding standard for program</h3>
+<h3 align='center'>Introduction to Selenium, Budibase, Coding Standard for Program</h3>

 - Selenium is browser automation tool by which you can create a script which automatically done task like fill credential and click for search.
 - Budibase is a development platform designed for speed and productivity.